zohourih/FPGAMemBench/README.md

 # FPGAMemBench

-Memory benchmark for Intel FPGAs to measure memory bandwidth of OpenCL-supported boards Supports different blocking shapes, block overlapping and padding
+Memory benchmark for Intel FPGAs to measure memory bandwidth of OpenCL-supported boards.
+Supports different blocking shapes, block overlapping and padding.

 # To enable Fmax Override: